How to SalesForce

 3. Consultant: Needs strong analytical skills, communication skills, and knowledge of Salesforce and business processes.

-4. Architect: Required deep Salesforce platform expertise and system architecture, data modelling, and integration skills.
+4. Architect: Required deep Salesforce platform expertise and system architecture, data modeling, and integration skills.

 Finding the gaps in your skills and making plans to fill them through schooling or work experience can help you find the right niche.